-The .org website was created as a portal for the people you wish to influence and share the DVD with.
+The .org website was created as a portal for the people you wish to influence and share the 12 hour link with.
 This is the site that we wish the doctors, academics, psychologists, school superintendents etc. to visit.
-It would not be most appropriate to send those people to a DVD/Video streaming sales page site.
+It would not be most appropriate to send those people to a Video streaming sales page site.
 At the end of the science of tapping videos and on the DVD cover case, we have showcased the scienceoftapping.ORG address.
 On this site we will highlight and update the most noteworthy Tapping research, offer articles relevant to tapping science, offer a tapping practitioner directory where the public can search and find your listing along with a section on tapping in the mainstream media.

 Yes.
 You'll hear discussions of research published in reputable scientific journals, the gold standard for research.
 Some of the expert contributors to the videos have conducted and/or published research themselves, including Drs.
 David Feinstein, Peta Stapleton, Fred Gallo and Joe Dispenza.